dkitley1975/dkitley1975/README.md

 ### Portfolio Project Three

 This is my Hangman game.
 The goal of the game is to demonstrate my knowledge of python whilst providing a fun game, which runs in the Code Institute mock terminal on Heroku with the constraints of a window size of 80 by 24 characters .
-The Game words are fetched from [Random Word (API)](https://random-word-api.herokuapp.com/home)
+The Game words are fetched from [Random Word (API)](https://random-word-api.herokuapp.com/home).
+For this project I am happy to say I received a Merit.

 <p align="center">
 <br>